hdev7/The-DataFormula/README.md

 ***Stream processing***: real-time telemetry observations are streamed by Kafka into Kafka Streams, which handles two tasks:

- 1.Hopping window average of speed, it advances by 2s and has a window size of 5s
+ - Hopping window average of speed, it advances by 2s and has a window size of 5s

- 2.Running total of the lap distance <br />
+ - Running total of the lap distance <br />

  ![processing](docs/hopping.png)